JohannLai/openai-function-calling-tools/README.md

 ## 🪓 Tools
 The repo provides the following tools you can use out of the box:

-- 🔥 🚧 JavaScriptInterpreter: A JavaScript interpreter.
-Input should be a JavaScript program string.
+- 🗺️ ShowPoisOnMap: A tool that can show points of interest on a map.
 - ⏰ Clock: A clock that can tell you the time.
 - 🧮 Calculator: A simple calculator that can do basic arithmetic.
 Input should be a math expression.
 - 🔍 GoogleCustomSearch: A wrapper around the Google Custom Search API.
 Useful for when you need to answer questions about current events.
 Input should be a search query.
 - 📁 fs: WriteFileTool abd ReadFileTool access to the file system.
 Input should be a file path and text written to the file.
 - 🪩 webbrowser: A web browser that can open a website.
 Input should be a URL.
 - 🚧 sql: Input to this tool is a detailed and correct SQL query, output is a result from the database.
+- 🚧 JavaScriptInterpreter: A JavaScript interpreter.
+Input should be a JavaScript program string.

 ## 📦 Quick Install